 Furthermore, there has been some success utilising treatments which aim to mimic the supportive microglial functions in mSOD1 mouse models.
-The adminstration of the trophic factors, VEGF and IGF-1, at disease onset using viral vectors, have improved the motor symptoms and extended survival time140,141.
+The administration of the trophic factors, VEGF and IGF-1, at disease onset using viral vectors, have improved the motor symptoms and extended survival time140,141.

 Microglia show potential as a therapeutic target in MND treatment.
-However, it is unsurprising that to date attempts in humans have been unsuccessful given the conflicting findings observed in animal models of MND, and our limited understanding of which microglial functions are relevant to human MND.
+However, it is unsurprising that to date, attempts in humans have been unsuccessful given the conflicting findings observed in animal models of MND, and our limited understanding of which microglial functions are relevant to human MND.

-6. Future Direction
+6. Future Directions

 Research using animal models has shown microglia contribute to MND pathology with both toxic and trophic functions.
-However, attempts to sub classify microglial functions, based on the compounds expressed by these cells have been inconsistent.
+However, attempts to sub-classify microglial functions, based on the compounds expressed by these cells, have been inconsistent.
 Therefore, more work is required using human post-mortem CNS tissue to characterise the microglial phenotype over the course of the disease.

 Despite in the inherit challenges that come with using post-mortem tissue, it has many benefits over mSOD1 mouse models of MND.
 These models significantly differ from human sporadic MND pathology.
 Transgenic mSOD1 models greatly over express mSOD1 resulting in a severe phenotype that progresses much faster than human MND79 and could mask more subtle pathological changes.
 Furthermore, mutations in SOD1 are observed in only ~2.5% of all MND cases4, and represent a very specific form of MND.
 Indeed, SOD1 fMND cases do not develop the hallmark ubiquitylated TDP-43+ inclusions seen in sporadic human MND and most forms of fMND, including C9orf72, Angiogenin, Ataxin 2, and TANK Binding Kinase 1 cases.
 Consequentially, mSOD1 models may not be representative of the majority of human MND.
 Models have been developed using other familial mutations, such as C9orf72, PFN1 and TARDBP79.
 Some of these models do show characteristic TDP-43 pathology.
 However, they also rely on high transgene copy numbers to produce a phenotype, and in some models (namely models utilising mutations in C9orf72) the disease phenotype can be unpredictable, with a rapid disease progression and a survival time of less than 6 months79.